theskyinflames/word2png/README.md

 ## TODO
 * Some refactors on the code to make it simpler
-* Add RSA encryption support
+* Add asymmetric encryption support
 * ~~Add Github actions to pass tests and linter~~
 * Improve the debug stream management